pmean/build-website/text/01/oddsratio.md

 ****[StATS]:** Odds ratio versus relative risk (created 2001-01-09)**

-*Dear Professor Mean:  There is some confusion about the use of the odds ratio versus the relative risk.
+*Dear Professor Mean:<U+00A0> There is some confusion about the use of the odds ratio versus the relative risk.
 Can you explain the difference between these two numbers?*